zachfire9/github-utilities/README.md

 # GitHub Utilites

-App for interacting with GitHub
+App for interacting with GitHub using OAuth

 ## Configure App Environment